 A Cavachon thrives on green, leafy vegetables and fruits, which supply the antioxidants they need.
-Pumpkin and squash give them fiber, while whole eggs provide lecithin.
+Pumpkin and squash give them fibre, while whole eggs provide lecithin.

-Sweet potatoes are reliable sources of carbohydrates, while pumpkins may also offer them dietary fiber.
+Sweet potatoes are reliable sources of carbohydrates, while pumpkins may also offer them dietary fibre.

 There are also dog foods for small breeds like the Cavachon which are readily available at the stores.

 How Much Exercise Does a Cavachon Need?